blmoore/md-cv/index.md

 ## Currently

-Final year PhD Bioinformatics student at the University of Edinburgh, due to finish around September 2015.
+I'm a final-year bioinformatics PhD student at the University of Edinburgh, due to finish around September 2015.
+During my PhD I've been working on integrating large volumes of publicly available genomics datasets with chromosome conformation data, exploring the relationships between higher order genome organisation and locus-level chromatin features using machine learning and statistical analysis.

 ## Education